abhishekmane1911/Apple-3d-website/README.md

 ## Overview

 This is a visually stunning and interactive website showcasing Apple products using 3D animations and effects.
-The website begins with an engaging "Ed Build" element that, upon interaction, reveals a showcase of various Apple products.
-The site combines modern web technologies, including React, Framer Motion, and Three.js, to deliver a smooth, immersive user experience.
+The website begins with an engaging "3d Build" element that, upon interaction, reveals a showcase of various Apple products.
+The site combines modern web technologies, including React, Framer Motion, Howl, and Spline to deliver a smooth, immersive user experience.

 ## Features